dasparadoxon/Fencer/README.md

 e.g. a terrain or a plane.

 !
 Make sure the object has a collider on it so that the fencer

+2. A fencer privot pivot point can be in the center (bottom) or at the right left end. thats up to you, if its center, then set the corresponding checkbox.